Updated October 22, 2020

 ReptiFiles’ Chart of Feeder Insect Nutrition Facts

 By this point you’re probably wondering how accurate this information can be.
 Of course, the specific nutritional value of any given feeder insect will vary depending on the quality of its gutload and the breeder’s insect husbandry.
-In this data it is assumed that each feeder is properly gutloaded and healthy.
-Also note that more mature insects typically contain more fat and less protein, younger insects contain more protein and less fat.
+This data assumes that each feeder is properly gutloaded and healthy, and has been averaged from the sources of nutritional information that I’ve found for each type.

 The following data is presented “As Fed,” and has been rounded to the nearest percent for simplicity’s sake.